santogiovanni/online-blood-bank/README.md

 # online-blood-bank

-### Statement of the project application nature and purpose
-### Statement of team members that may be just yourself or with a partner
-### Statement of the estimated modules
+### Author: Stephen Antogiovanni

+### Project Name: Online Blood Bank System Hosted on Kubernetes

+### Project Description:
+#### This cloud-based application will serve as a repository for different patient blood types and will include information about donors (name and specific blood type information).
+The purpose of this application will be to maximize efficiency to accessing blood during a potential emergency.
+The cloud will host blood type information, storage data about such blood, the availability of each blood type (either A+, B+, AB+, or O-) in a specific geographical area.
+The purpose of this web-based application will be so that each patient can have insight into their potential donor's blood donation history and the results produced by the donor's blood.

+### Estimated Modules:

-### Statement of the estimated languages and frameworks
+### Estimated languages and frameworks:

-### General description of the UI with the primary actions
+### General description of the UI with the primary actions:
-### Expect all of the above to change and evolve, this is just to kickstart.